Putting a Value to Customer Experience

-As part of their 2018 CX program, the discount retailer wanted to test the introduction of specific service-focused staff across their stores.
+As part of their 2018 CX program, a national discount retailer wanted to test the introduction of specific service-focused staff across their stores.
 The purpose?
 To test whether the staff, known as Service Champions, would enhance CX in stores during the busiest hours and establish a business case for investing in additional training and resources across their entire store network.

 As a retailer with a large and varied store footprint – from busy urban locations to remote mural stores – part of the challenge was establishing a fair measurement standard for each of their locations.
+Previously used services such as mystery shopping had turned out to be inconsistent, while a receipt based survey program drew so little responses as to be essentially useless.

-The biggest impact on spend occurred on the busy Friday afternoon shift when a 6% increase to average transaction value was measured.
+The biggest impact occurred on the busy Friday afternoon shift when a 6% increase to average transaction value was measured.
 While the impact on spend for Friday and Saturday mornings was relatively low, these periods saw a much lower volume of transactions, helping the retailer to qualify that their greatest ROI would be during their busiest shopping periods.

 As well as validating the impact of Service Champions on CX and average transaction value by the time of day, TruRating was able to identify differences in response by store type e.g. small-town stand-alone outlet vs urban shopping centre environment, providing a rich area for further segmentation analysis in the future.